About the Scholarships

 How to Apply

-It is imperative that you submit all required materials as one, complete application packet.
-Do not submit the application in folders or binders.
-You must submit your packet to the Campus EAP Office by the application deadline.
-Contact your Campus EAP Office if you have problems with any part of the application.
+It is imperative that you submit all required materials online by the deadline.
+Contact your Campus EAP Office or firstname.lastname@example.org if you have problems with any part of the application.

-- Scholarship Application for Duttenhaver and Dan Wise Scholars Programs
+- Application Form for Duttenhaver and Dan Wise Scholars Programs

 The quality of this essay is crucial; only eligible applications are forwarded to the donor, and your essay plays an important role in the final selection decisions.
 The donor is the final selector for these scholarships and places a strong emphasis on academic and personal purpose and preparedness.